 For many, summertime can be a season of beach activities and pool lounging.
 But as Americans start to shed some layers this summer, many feel pressured to shed pounds, too — and some even say they’re willing to go under the knife to achieve their perfect body.

 In the latest ValuePenguin survey, we asked more than 1,100 consumers about their diet and exercise habits.
-Keep reading to learn what Americans are doing to get fit for the summer and how health insurance rates play a role.

 - Key findings